jsassu20/Dell-DW1820a-Broadcom-BCM94350Zae-macOS-Full-Support/README.md

 ### Including:

-- The Dell Dw1820a in all variants!
+- The Dell DW1820a in all available hardware revisions!
-  - Version CV-OVW3T3
+  - CV-OVW3T3
-  - Version CN-096JNT
+  - CN-096JNT
-  - Version CN-0VW3T3
+  - CN-0VW3T3
-  - Version CN-08PKF4
+  - CN-08PKF4

 - The Lenovo 00JT493